 Simple Storage Service (S3), pioneered by Amazon, has become the “de facto” standard for object storage in the cloud.
-Companies and developers implementing S3 apps that may run on-premises, or in hybrid/private cloud should consider Cloudian HyperStore® as it is 100% native S3.
+Companies and developers implementing S3 apps that may run on-premises, or in hybrid/private cloud should consider Cloudian HyperStore® as it is fully native S3.
+Unlike other S3 compatible solutions, there is no gateway or access layer.
 It even reports the same error codes as AWS.
 Customers’ existing HTTP S3 applications are guaranteed to work and can even use the same AWS S3 SDK for building S3 apps.

 2. Multi-Tenancy & Self Service